pjerryhu/CompressiveSensing/README.md

 The paper, "A Comparison of Basis Pursuit, Orthogonal Matching Pursuit, and Subspace Matching Pursuit and their Performance Differences", is essentially a literature review and performance modeling of some Compressive Sensing Algorithms with major contribution from website http://nuit-blanche.blogspot.com/

+If you want to run the test program, make sure to download MATLAB CVX toolbox written by Stephen Boyed.